bhagyashree0502/tableau-dashboard/README.md

 Network analysis of Actors / Directors and find interesting insights Does Amazon Prime has more focus on TV Shows than movies in recent years.

+conclusion : Amazon has more focus on movies rather tham TV shows.